-Scarred FOR Life is a special photo exhibition sharing the problems and heartache that accompany living with a heart condition, both mental and physical.
+Scarred FOR Life was a special photo exhibition sharing the problems and heartache that accompany living with a heart condition, both mental and physical.
+Held at the Waterside Gallery, University Campus Suffolk in Ipswich 2016.

-The first Scarred FOR Life exhibition was held in Scotland at the Kelvingrove Art Gallery and Museum, one of Europe’s top collectors and exhibitors of art, sharing the lives of nine patients with Congenital Heart Disease (CHD).
+The first Scarred FOR Life exhibition was held in Scotland at the Kelvingrove Art Gallery and Museum, one of Europe’s top collectors and exhibitors of art, sharing the lives of nine patients with Congenital Heart Disease (CHD) in 2015.

 The photos from the second exhibition are below.
 The University of Suffolk kindly hosted the photo exhibition, following the launch of the UK’s first congenital heart research centre.
 The centre has been set up by the Somerville Foundation in partnership with the University of Suffolk.